Experiencing Interruptions?

 The Earth, The Worm

-A socially awkward biology teacher, obsessed with earthworms, befriends a bullied student.
-But his dark secret emerges as he takes extreme measures to spare them from the pains of growing up.
+A biology teacher with a peculiar fascination for earthworms forms an unlikely friendship with a bullied student.
+Yet, his dark secret unfolds as he takes extreme measures to spare them from the pains of growing up.

 • Reswin Bahas